PrajjwalDewangan/digital-medical-scribes/README.md

 The software utilizes advanced speech recognition technology to transcribe the conversation into text, which is then analyzed by NLP algorithms to extract relevant medical information such as patient symptoms, medical history, and treatment options discussed during the visit.

-HealthScribe also integrates with electronic medical record (EMR) systems to automatically populate patient charts with the summary of the visit.
+DMS also integrates with electronic medical record (EMR) systems to automatically populate patient charts with the summary of the visit.
 This reduces the time required to document the visit manually, minimizes errors, and enhances the accuracy of patient records.

 Overall, HealthScribe is a powerful tool that enables healthcare providers to streamline their workflow, reduce administrative burden, and deliver high-quality care to their patients while maintaining accurate and up-to-date patient records.